-We expect that our operating expenses will continue to increase as we continue to build our commercial infrastructure, invest in research and development, develop, enhance and commercialize new products and incur additional operational costs associated with being a public company.
+We expect that our operating expenses will continue to increase as we continue to build our commercial infrastructure, invest in research and development, develop, enhance, and commercialize new products, and incur additional operational costs associated with being a public company, including as a result of no longer qualifying as an "emerging growth company" as defined in the Jumpstart Our Business Startups Act of 2012 (the "JOBS Act").
 As a result, we expect to continue to incur operating losses for the foreseeable future and may never achieve profitability.
 Furthermore, even if we do achieve profitability, we may not be able to sustain or increase profitability on an ongoing basis.
-If we do not achieve or sustain profitability, it will be more difficult for us to finance our business and accomplish our strategic objectives, either of which would have a material adverse effect on our business, financial condition and results of operations and cause the market price of our common stock to decline.
-In addition, failure of our Inspire system to significantly penetrate existing or new markets would negatively affect our business, financial condition and results of operations.
+If we do not achieve or sustain profitability, it will be more difficult for us to finance our business and accomplish our strategic objectives, either of which would have a material adverse effect on our business, financial condition, results of operations, and cause the market price of our common stock to decline.
+In addition, failure of our Inspire system to significantly penetrate existing or new markets would negatively affect our business, financial condition, and results of operations.